 When the word "articulation" is used in education it refers to the formal process of reviewing courses for equivalency between a community college and a university.
 An articulation agreement is an agreement between a community college and a four-year university (public or private/independent).
 It specifies which CMC classes may be transferred to meet general education, major requirements and electives.
 These agreements maintained by the Articulation Officer facilitate the successful transfer of students from CMC to baccalaureate level colleges and universities.

-Public Colleges and Universities
+Articulation Agreements for Public Colleges and Universities

 ASSIST For the CSUs, UCs and CCC systems